-Sorting is another simpler tool allowing your users to change the order of displayed dishes on any suitable parameter like price, discount and popularity.
+Sorting is another simpler tool allowing your users to change the order of displayed dishes on any suitable parameter like price, discount, and popularity.

-Table booking is an essential feature for casual and fine-end restaurants, but can be skipped for a fast food restaurant.
+Table booking is an essential feature for casual and fine-end restaurants but can be skipped for a fast food restaurant.
 You can allow users to reserve their table through two main approaches.

-And by the way, a good way to increase the order amount is to suggest users to order an appetizer or beverage when they are booking a table, which they can enjoy while waiting for their order.
+And by the way, a good way to increase the order amount is to suggest users order an appetizer or beverage when they are booking a table, which they can enjoy while waiting for their order.

 That being said, food delivery management can be complex, but nonetheless, worth it.
 You need to make a few decisions and come up with a plan before you introduce the feature.
 For instance, who’d deliver the food?
 Would your own riders do the job, or would you outsource the job to freelance drivers?
-Also would you need any separate app for dealing with the drivers or would you prefer to do it any restaurant and share all the information with them on premises?
+Also, would you need any separate app for dealing with the drivers or would you prefer to do it any restaurant and share all the information with them on premises?

-Research states that 24% people abandoned orders right at the checkout stage only because they couldn’t see the total amount.
+Research states that 24% of people abandoned orders right at the checkout stage only because they couldn’t see the total amount.
 Another 27% did it because the process was too long or complicated.

 Generally, you should offer as many payment options as possible for the ease of your customers.
 If you would be accepting credit or debit cards, you’ll either have to direct users to a merchant site for payment or take necessary security measures, if you do it through your own app.